amazon-gamelift/amazon-gamelift-toolkit/containers-starter-kit/README.md

-# Amazon GameLift Containers Starter Kit
+# Amazon GameLift Servers Containers Starter Kit

-This solution provides an easy start with Container Fleets on Amazon GameLift.
+This solution provides an easy start with Container Fleets on Amazon GameLift Servers.
 You can use any game server Linux binary you have, and you are not required to integrate with the Amazon GameLift Server SDK to get started.
-We also utilize AWS CloudFormation and AWS CodeBuild to create the required Amazon GameLift resources, and to deploy new game server versions on the fleet.
+We also utilize AWS CloudFormation and AWS CodeBuild to create the required Amazon GameLift Servers resources, and to deploy new game server versions on the fleet.
 You don't need to install any tools locally, and can simply upload your game server build to Amazon S3 and deploy with a single button in the CodeBuild project.

 When you want to take advantage of the full features of the Amazon GameLift Server SDK, you can follow the instructions to [integrate with the Amazon GameLift Server SDK directly](#removing-the-wrapper-to-utilize-the-amazon-gamelift-server-sdk-directly).